-Growth Habit: Boxthorn is an erect, dense woody shrub which can grow to 5 metres high.
+Growth Habit: Boxthorn is an erect, dense woody shrub which can grow to 5 metres high and contains many branches.
 It has fleshy oval leaves and an extensive root system.
-Its most prominent feature are the stout spines on all parts of the stem.
+Its most prominent feature are the stout spines on all parts of the stem, including the end.
 These spines can be up to 15 cm long on the main stems and are smaller on the smaller branches.

 Type of plant: Plants are perennial and may be deciduous depending on local conditions.